A chartered bank is a bank whose operations and services are governed by a charter issued at the state or federal level.

 A state-chartered bank is a bank that receives its charter from the state.
 As such, it’s subject to regulation by the chartering agency in that state.
 Again, the requirements to obtain a charter and the rules the bank is expected to follow once they secure a charter will depend on the state.

 In California, for example, the process to become a chartered bank is similar to the process for establishing a commercial bank.
 Before a bank can apply for a charter, it has to complete a feasibility study, receive approval to proceed from the local government, and receive voter approval.
-The application itself is just a simple, two-page form.
+The application itself is just a simple form, often only a couple of pages.

 State-chartered banks that are part of the Federal Reserve System are regulated by the Fed.
 Any state-chartered bank that isn’t part of the Federal Reserve System is regulated by the FDIC instead.
-The FDIC regulates approximately 5,000 state-chartered banks and savings associations.
+The FDIC regulates more than 5,000 state-chartered banks and savings associations.

 What Is a Federally Chartered Bank?